The Bankrate promise

 |Interest rate||Monthly payment (P&I)|

 Next, ask your lender for a monthly mortgage insurance quote.
 This quote will depend mainly on two factors: your credit rating and down payment.
-Consider these estimates from Freddie Mac for a range of monthly PMI premiums on a $300,000 30-year loan with a 4.5 percent interest rate:
+To get a ballpark idea, you can use these estimates from Freddie Mac for a range of monthly PMI premiums on a $300,000 30-year loan with a 4.5 percent interest rate:

 - 15 percent down: $71